 At the age of nine, playing with fire and gasoline, O’Leary created a massive explosion in his home and was burned on 100% of his body with 87% third degree burns.
 He was given only 1% chance to live.
 At Limeade Engage, O’Leary pushed attendees with his emotional story to seek opportunity, listen and celebrate the joy of life.

-Here’s five of our favorite takeaways from John O’Leary’s keynote at Limeade Engage:
+Here’s five of our favorite motivational thoughts from John O’Leary’s keynote:

 1. The voices you listen to influence who you become